 Businesses working across the automotive sector are increasingly making use of the possibilities and opportunities that are offered.
-One example is of a car manufacturer that performs a range of pre-production tests, such as gas emission, endurance, engine performance, fuel consumption and so on.
-Managing the network of sensors has proven an excellent way to collect, process and utilise the range of data from vehicles and vehicle components which allows to automate testing process and reduce testing costs.
+One example is a car manufacturer that performs a range of pre-production tests, such as gas emission, endurance, engine performance, fuel consumption and so on.
+Managing the network of sensors has proven an excellent way to collect, process and utilize the range of data from vehicles and vehicle components which allows to automate the testing process and reduces testing costs.

 The IoT Analytics research further provided some interesting insights into the regional differences between the projects that are being implemented around the world.
 It is noticeable that the Asia-Pacific is strong in projects linked to Smart Agriculture – this being the only sector where the proportion of APAC projects lies in second place – while, as mentioned, Europe is strongly present in the Smart Cities sector.

 This likely reflects the larger importance of agriculture as an economic sector within APAC economies, while the European element within the Connected Cities may reflect the larger role that municipal and metropolitan authorities play in the region, notably in public transportation.